 - So this calculated value will be used as input for heat tracing system design.
 The heat tracing system should add at least that much heat to the piping system to maintain the required heat (temperature) in the process fluid.

 - Steam tracing supply lines shall be taken from the top of the supply header to assure dry quality steam.

-- Allow for increase in insulation sizing to allow for tracers.
+- Allow for an increase in insulation sizing to allow for tracers.

-- This specification is to be used by Piping for heat tracing of all in-line instruments.
-Piping will also provide steam supply and condensate collection manifolds for all other instruments.
+In-line instruments can also be required to be heat traced as process condition dictates.
+In that case, Piping need to provide steam supply and condensate collection manifolds for all other instruments.
 The break between Piping Traced Instruments and Control Systems traced instruments will match the drawing break between the two departments.